Looking for a light, airy dessert that is perfect for the fall season? Try out my DELICIOUS Low Carb Pumpkin Mousse recipe!

 After tasting this DELICIOUS mousse, it is hard to believe that it is, in fact, low carb and keto-friendly.
 It truly is, though!
 The net carbs in one serving totals to only 5.1 grams!
 By carefully selecting a combination of ingredients to achieve a certain taste and texture, this mousse is crafted to be a healthy spin on the centuries-old classic recipe.

 One of the ways I keep the carb count low is through the use of Lakanto Monk Fruit Sweetener.
 A healthy alternative to traditional, refined sugar, monk fruit sweetener is the WAAAY better choice.
-It is net carb free, 100% natural, doesn’t spike blood sugar, and is totally DELICIOUS.
-Taste wise, you cannot tell the difference in the swap.
+It’s net carb free, 100% natural, doesn’t spike blood sugar, and is totally DELICIOUS.
+Taste-wise, you cannot tell the difference in the swap.
 It also uses a 1:1 ratio to sugar, making it such a simple swap that you can easily incorporate into any recipe!

 If you are interested in trying out the sweetener, or perhaps need to re-stock, check out this awesome deal that Lakanto has been kind enough to share with Real Balanced readers: